Estimating population average treatment effects from experiments with noncompliance: Estimation procedure

 \subsection{Ensemble method}

-In the empirical application, we use the \emph{Super learner} weighted ensemble method \citep{van2007} for the estimation steps \ref{compliance-model} and \ref{response-model}. \emph{Super learner} combines algorithms with a convex combination of weights based on minimizing cross-validated error, and typically outperforms single algorithms selected by cross-validation \citep{polley2010super}.
+In the empirical application, we use the super learner weighted ensemble method \cite{van2007super,polley2011super} for the estimation steps \ref{compliance-model} and \ref{response-model}.
+The super learner combines algorithms with a convex combination of weights based on minimizing cross-validated error, and typically outperforms single algorithms selected by cross-validation.

-We choose a variety of candidate algorithms to construct the ensemble, with a preference towards algorithms that tend to perform well in supervised classification tasks.
-We also have a preference for algorithms that have a built-in variable selection property.\footnote{The idea is that we input the same $W_i$ and each candidate algorithm selects the most important covariates for predicting compliance status or potential outcomes.
-A potential concern when predicting potential outcomes is that the algorithm might shrink the treatment received predictor to zero, which would result in no difference between counterfactual potential outcomes.} We select three types of candidate algorithms: additive regression models \citep{buja1989linear}; gradient boosted regression \citep{friedman2001greedy}; L1 or L2-regularized linear models (i.e., Lasso or ridge regression, respectively) \citep{tibshirani2012strong}; and ensembles of decision trees (i.e., random forests) \citep{breiman2001}.
-L1-regularized linear models are important for the application due to their variable selection properties: Lasso is particularly attractive because it tends to shrink all but one of the coefficients of correlated covariates to zero.
+We choose a variety of candidate algorithms to construct the ensemble, with a preference for algorithms that tend to perform well in supervised classification tasks.
+We also have a preference for algorithms that have a built-in variable selection property.
+The idea is that we input the same $W_i$ and each candidate algorithm selects the most important covariates for predicting compliance status or potential outcomes.\footnote{A potential concern when predicting potential outcomes is that the algorithm might shrink the treatment received predictor to zero, which would result in no difference between counterfactual potential outcomes.} We select three types of candidate algorithms: additive regression models \cite{buja1989linear}; gradient boosted regression \cite{friedman2001greedy}; L1 or L2-regularized linear models (i.e., Lasso or ridge regression, respectively) \cite{tibshirani2012strong}; and ensembles of decision trees (i.e., random forests) \cite{breiman2001}.
+Lasso is particularly attractive because it tends to shrink all but one of the coefficients of correlated covariates to zero.